Anastasia

 Home > Shows > Anastasia

 Based on the 1997 animated film of the same name, Anastasia premiered on Broadway in 2016.
-From the same writing team that brought you Ragtime, this magical show transports audiences from the twilight of the Russian Empire and the end of the Romanov dynasty, to the euphoria of Paris in the 1920s.
+From the same writing team that crafted Ragtime, this magical show transports audiences from the twilight of the Russian Empire and the end of the Romanov dynasty, to the euphoria of Paris in the 1920s.
 Anya, a brave young woman with amnesia, sets out to solve the mystery of her past.
 Pursued by a ruthless Soviet officer determined to silence her, Anya enlists the aid of a dashing con man and a lovable ex-aristocrat.
 Together, they embark on an epic adventure to discover whether she might truly be the Grand Duchess Anastasia.

 Performances & Tickets